**”But WHY do I need to repeat the same level AGAIN?”**

 – and then: keep trying it, training it, practising it, and experimenting with it, because it’s the only way you will be sure that you have truly mastered the skill.

-It’s not just about being able to struggle your way into a stunt or tumble skill, take a picture for Facebook or Instagram, and then collapse out of it.
+It’s not just about being able to struggle your way through a stunt or tumble skill, take a picture for Facebook or Instagram, and then collapse out of it.
 We are CHEERLEADERS.
 The whole thing has to look graceful, athletic and fierce.
 And most of all it has to be safe.

 So please don’t be embarrassed or ashamed to repeat a level.
 An athlete doesn’t stop running because he or she already knows how to run.